Your hospital bag checklist

 - Snacks and drinks Though you’re not the one pushing, you’ll need to keep your energy levels up for support.

-- Games and reading material For both you and your partner.
-Something entertaining for hospital waits.
+- Games and reading material For both you and your partner – some babies are in no hurry to arrive!

 - Toothbrush and toothpaste A quick way to freshen up.